What is the Mothers’ Union and what do they do in Downend?

 Over 4 million members, both men and women, belong to this worldwide organisation which works in over 80 countries of the world, promoting stable marriage, family life and the protection of children through praying, enabling and campaigning.
 The Mothers’ Union (MU) is the world’s largest lay Christian membership charity and this year marks 140 years of faithful outreach to families of all faiths and none.
 It all started in 1876, when Mary Sumner first brought together parents in her own Hampshire Parish to build their confidence in bringing up their children.

 There are Mothers’ Union branches attached to several of the local churches including Christ Church Downend.
 The Downend branch was founded in 1929.
 We are always ready to welcome new members.
 Anyone interested can find out more about the Mothers’ Union by visiting the main website or our own Diocesan website.
 There is a Mothers’ Union meeting on the first Wednesday of the month at 2.15pm in Christ Church Parish hall.
 New members are always most welcome.

-In April 2016 the Downend branch of the Mothers’ Union received a visit from Bishop Sheldon from Uganda and his wife Mama Alice.
-Mama Alice is the President of the Mothers’ Union in Ankole Diocese in Uganda.
-The next MU meeting in Downend is on Wednesday 1st February at 2.15pm at Christ Church Parish Hall, and there will be an Annual MU day out (Date to be confirmed, but usually in early June).
+The next MU meeting in Downend is on Wednesday 1st November at 2.15pm at Christ Church Parish Hall, and there is an Annual MU day out (Date to be confirmed, but usually in early June).
 For further information on the trip please contact Christ Church Parish Office.